SCDawkins/DBFoundations/README.md

   P.ProductName,
   I.InventoryDate,
   I.[Count]
-From Products as P
+From vvProducts as P
-  Inner Join Inventories As I
+  Inner Join vvInventories As I
   On P.ProductID = I.ProductID
 Order By
   InventoryDate,